 - Serving as a departmental mentor and advocate for service-learning

 Following the week of May 16-19, Fellows have the rest of the summer to work individually on their service-learning Integration Projects.
 During the last seminar meeting at the end of August, Fellows present their service-learning courses and syllabi to one another and invite constructive review and feedback from their colleagues in the seminar.

 Among other things, the Integration Project requires Fellows to understand basic criteria for service-learning courses, select an appropriate course, develop learning objectives for service-learning in the course, identify appropriate community partners (agencies, schools, businesses) and integrate service-learning (including structured reflection, evaluation and assessment procedures) into the syllabus.
 Kate Figiel-Miller and Robin Crews are happy to assist Fellows in their efforts over the summer and during the academic year.

 Who is Eligible

 Continuing, full-time faculty are eligible.
 Faculty may only participate once in the seminar.
 Faculty who have received a service-learning course development grant are ineligible.
 The seminar is limited to 15 Fellows.
 Usually several faculty from neighboring universities are invited as guest fellows, if space is available.

-Registration forms are due by Friday, April 15, 2016 and may be sent through campus mail to Robin Crews in CCSJ.
+Signed registration forms are due by Friday, January 22, 2016 and may be sent electronically or through campus mail to Robin Crews in CCSJ.